This page is based on our national identity theft fact sheet...specific state/territory pages are coming soon!

 When a person tries to blackmail somebody by threatening to publish photos or videos, other laws can apply.
 For more information, send a Lawmail.

-In most cases, it’s not ok to record a private conversation—even if you are a
+In most cases, it’s not ok to record a private conversation—even if you are a part of it.

 A private conversation is a discussion that’s meant to stay between the people involved.
 In most states and territories, a conversation is not considered private if the people involved should reasonably expect that someone could overhear it–for example, if they were talking loudly around other people.
 But in some states and territories, a conversation can still be considered private when a third person overhears it, as long as those involved in the conversation know that the third person can hear it.